-5.5 For the purposes of this strategy use is made of the creditworthiness service provided by Sector Treasury Services to define a "high credit rating" as follows (credit ratings taken from Fitch IBCA):
+5.5 For the purposes of this strategy use is made of the creditworthiness service provided by Link Asset Services to define a "high credit rating" as follows (credit ratings taken from Fitch IBCA):

-UK banks and building societies - short-term rating F1 or higher and viability rating of "a" or higher or a support rating of 3 or higher.
+UK banks and building societies - short-term rating F1 or higher and viability rating of "a-" or higher.

-Foreign banks - short-term rating F1+, support rating of 1 or 2, and a viability rating of a minimum of "a" with a sovereign rating of AAA.
+Foreign banks - short-term rating F1+, and a viability rating of a minimum of "a" with a sovereign rating of AAA.

-These will be supported by other accredited rating systems (S&P and Moody's), credit watches and outlooks, Credit Default Swap spreads, and data from the financial press.
+These will be supported by other accredited rating systems (Standard & Poor's and Moody's), credit watches and outlooks, Credit Default Swap data, and information from the financial press.

-- 5.6 Since the credit crisis, there are several semi-nationalised banks in the UK with credit ratings which do not conform to the credit criteria usually used to identify banks which are of high credit worthiness.
-In particular, as they no longer are separate institutions in their own right, it is impossible for the rating agencies to assign them an individual rating for their stand alone financial strength.
-However, these institutions are now recipients of an F1 short term rating as they effectively take on the creditworthiness of the Government itself.
-That is deposits made with them are effectively being made to the Government; they have the highest ratings possible. - 5.7 The PCC's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Sector Treasury Services.
-Institutions that cease to meet the criteria above will immediately cease to be treated as specified investments. - 5.8 Non-specified investments are those that do not meet the criteria in 5.4 to 5.6 above.
-In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the treasury management consultants at Sector Treasury Services and, if investments are for 12 months or more, long-term credit ratings as determined by Fitch IBCA.

-5.9 So far, the following categories of investment have been identified as prudent for use.
-The table also shows a maximum proportion of the pool of investments that may be held in any one category:
+- Since the credit crisis, there are several semi-nationalised banks in the UK with credit ratings which do not conform to the credit criteria usually used to identify banks which are of high credit worthiness.
+In particular, as they no longer are separate institutions in their own right, it is impossible for the rating agencies to assign them an individual rating for their standalone financial strength.
+However, these institutions are now recipients of an F2 short term rating as they effectively take on the creditworthiness of the Government itself.
+That is deposits made with them are effectively being made to the Government.
+This relates to National Westminster Bank and Royal Bank of Scotland. - 5.7 The Commissioner's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Linked Asset Services.
+Institutions that cease to meet the criteria above will immediately cease to be treated as specified investments. - Non-specified investments are those that do not meet the criteria in 5.4 to 5.6 above.
+In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the advisors, LAS, and, if investments are for 12 months or more, long-term credit ratings as determined by Fitch IBCA. - 5.7 So far, the following categories of investment have been identified as prudent for use.
+The table also shows the maximum value of investments that may be held:

-Category of investment Maximum for this category of investments as a proportion of total investments (at the time of making a new investment) Sterling deposits in excess of 364 days with Local Authorities and UK banks (where these are not "specified investments" as defined above).
-30%
+Category of investment Maximum value for this category of investments Sterling deposits in excess of 364 days with Local Authorities and UK banks (where these are not "specified investments" as defined above). £60m Property Funds based in the UK £5m

-- 5.10 In determining the maximum period for which investments may be held, regard to the most recent cash flow forecast (Schedule 15 to our Treasury Management Practices) will be taken.
-No investment will be entered into where the cash-flow forecast indicates that, as a result of that investment, the PCC would be forced to borrow money in a future year that would not otherwise have had to be borrowed. - 5.11 Also at the time of making a new investment, long-term investments (investments of one year's duration or more) should not constitute more than 30% of the total pool of investments. - 5.12 Investments with a single institution should not exceed 25% (15% for Building Societies) of the total pool of investments at month end.
+- 5.10 Property funds provide investors with a long term income and potential long-term capital appreciation.
+These type of funds are actively managed in a diversified portfolio of commercial property - 5.11 In determining the maximum period for which investments may be held, regard to the most recent cash flow forecast (Schedule 15 to the Treasury Management Practices) will be taken.
+No investment will be entered into where the cash-flow forecast indicates that, as a result of that investment, the Commissioner would be forced to borrow money in a future year that would not otherwise have had to be borrowed. - 5.12 Also at the time of making a new investment, long-term investments (investments of one year's duration or more) should not constitute more than 30% of the total pool of investments. - 5.13 Investments with a single institution should not exceed 25% (15% for Building Societies) of the total pool of investments at month end.
 Investments with a group of banks should not exceed 30% of the total pool of investments at month end.